Here's Why Serena Williams Wears Black Tape on Her Face for Competitions

-Here’s why Serena Williams wears black tape on her face for competitions originally appeared on NBC Sports Chicago
+Here’s why Serena Williams wears black tape on her face for competitions originally appeared on NBC Sports Washington

 Everyone’s wondering the same thing when it comes to Serena Williams’ choice of facial accessory at Wimbledon this year.